hopfield1729/hopfield1729/README.md

-Interested in ML, specifically in applications of ML to (financial) time series forecasting and inverse problems in imaging
+Interested in Algebraic Geometry, Commutative Algebra and K-Theory